-This is the most comment way.
-Water changes will reduce nitrates and bring in water water to your aquarium.
+This is the most common way.
+Water changes will reduce nitrates in the aquarium environment and bring in clean water to your fish tank.
 While this is an all-around fix, too many water changes can be disruptive to our closed systems.
 They are also labor intensive.
 We do not want to be a slave to the water change.
-Our goal is to get down to changing water every other week or every month.
+Our goal is to get down to changing the water tank every other week, or every month.

 2. Live Plants

-A large live plant population is effective at removing nitrates from your aquarium.
-This works great for planted tank setups, however I know many people I talk to who have nitrate problems and cannot have planted tanks.
-These can be people with fish who eat live plants, aggressive fish that uproot or damage them, or people who do not want to regularly prune live plants and maintain them.
+A large live plant population can actually act as an effective nitrate remover for your aquarium.
+This works great for planted tank setups.
+However, I do know many people who have had nitrate problems and cannot have planted tanks.
+This usually happens when you’ve got fish who eat live aquarium plants, aggressive fish that uproot or damage them, or people who do not want to regularly prune live plants and maintain them.

 3. Reduce livestock

-Sometimes an aquarium has high nitrates because the tank is overstocked.
+Sometimes an aquarium has high nitrate levels because the fish tank is overstocked.
 This is common with people who follow the 1 inch per fish rule.
-Your biological filtration is working overtime when your tank is overstocked.
-Other times, you have fish that are hard on your bioload like gold fish or large aggressive fish.
+Your biological filtration products are working overtime when your fish tank is overstocked.
+Other times, you have fish that are hard on your bioload such as gold fish or large aggressive fish.